ErikKalkoken/slackApiDoc/users.profile.set.md

 `user`|`U1234567890`|Required|ID of user who's profile will be changed `profile`|`{"first_name": "John"}`|Required|Subset of a user profile with elements to be changed as string in JSON format.
 See [user](https://api.slack.com/types/user) for a definition of all elements in a profile.
 Make sure to URL-encode it if you use GET.

-Note that not all elements of a profile can be changed this way.
-These elements are reported to work:
+Note that not all attributes of a profile can be changed this way.
+These attributes can be changed:
 - `first_name`
 - `last_name`
+- `title`
+- `phone`
+- `skype`

 ##Response
 If successful you will receive the updates [file object](https://api.slack.com/types/file) as JSON.